-Tax Advice: You probably should make a Section 83b Election if you are getting restricted stock.
+Tax information: You probably should make a Section 83b Election if you are getting restricted stock.
 The IRS lets you choose: pay tax on the stock up front, or pay taxes as you vest (and the stock value appreciates).
 The former option is almost always the best in a startup scenario.
 However, the IRS requires you make that choice formally (i.e. declare it to the IRS in writing) and you have to do it in 30 days.
 Consult a tax attorney for details.
-Also see:

 Salary vs Equity